coverflowjs/coverflow/README.md

 `#: git pull origin master && git submodule update --init`

-Check out demo/index.html or tests/visual.html in your browser.

 ## automatic event binding:

 This coverflow effect binds to the following events on initialization: